maswiebe/maswiebe.github.io/assets/cook_replication.md

 ![](https://michaelwiebe.com/assets/cook_replication/table7_region.png){:width="100%"}

-The lynchings estimate for the South is similar to the average effect (-0.075 in the subsample, -0.058 in the full sample).
+The lynchings estimate for the South (-0.075) is similar to the average effect from the full sample (-0.058).
 But there's no estimate at all for the Midwest and Northeast, since there were zero lynchings in those regions.
 The estimate for the Mid-Atlantic is huge with two stars, 200x bigger than the South estimate.
 But this is almost certainly a [Type M](https://cran.r-project.org/web/packages/retrodesign/vignettes/Intro_To_retrodesign.html) error, as the lynching rate for the Mid-Atlantic is 3% of the average.